 I also think of this kind of thinking as “I don’t want to water the plant” syndrome.
 When we buy a houseplant, we take it home.
 We fully expect that to keep it alive, we’ll need to, you know, water it.
 Routinely.
 On a schedule.
 Consistently.

-We don’t stand around looking at the plant going, “Why aren’t you growing faster?”
-We also don’t tap our foot and say, “I watered you last week.
+We don’t water a plant once and then stand around looking at the plant going, “Why aren’t you growing faster?”
+We also don’t water the plant one week, but not the next, and then tap our foot and say, “I watered you last week.
 Why aren’t you staying fully vibrant and alive without watering, this week?”

 Creating Consistent Habits

 Creating consistent habits relies on the loop of cue-routine-reward.
 You either set up cues yourself, or you notice what cues are available (e.g., your alarm clock going off in the morning is a cue).
 Your routine is the response to the cue (turning off the alarm and getting up, or turning off the alarm and going back to bed).
 Your routine is tied to your reward, and your brain is primed to prefer the short-term rewards over long-term rewards (which is why going back to bed always feels so alluring).